(WORK IN PROGRESS PLEASE DO NOT SHARE - VENTURE)

 I've been meaning to write something about drain exploration for a little while now, not because I'm the most experienced person in this field or because I have some special insight, just because I love drain exploration and I suppose this is a way to be involved even though I'm stuck at home right now.

-I should note that what follows pertains specifically to the Australian drain exploration community.
+I should note that what follows pertains specifically to the Australian drain exploration community, even more specifically to the Melbourne drain community.
 While drain exploration occurs worldwide, I don't believe anywhere else boasts a scene as active or extensive as Australia's.
 I attribute this to two main factors.

 Firstly, Australia inexplicably hosts some of the largest drain tunnels globally, both in terms of length and diameter.
 Of course, there are a lot of small ones too, actually many more small ones than big ones.
 But in comparison to a lot of the world, Australia has a plethora of sizable drains.
 This is not to say we have the biggest though.
 Certain cities in the USA most likely hold that distinction, notably Los Angeles with its insane amount of very large drain systems leading into the LA River, and of course, there's the largest stormwater management project in the entire world, G-Cans in Tokyo, Japan.